-There are the yoga practices given.
-It says, “Try to get rid of your own intense body consciousness, and then you will have an influence, which will be different from the influence of doing the physical good.”
-But one of the things Mother Theresa says about social work; she says that it’s very good, of course, as done by the ordinary social workers, who are secularists.
+There are Yoga practices given – it says, “Try to get rid of your own intense body consciousness, and then you will have an influence, which will be different from the influence of doing the physical good.”
+One of the things Mother Theresa says about social work is that it’s very good, of course, as done by the ordinary social workers, who are secularists.
 But she said, “It’s not the work of Christ.
 They’re bringing relief to the suffering bodies, but they don’t know how to feed the souls.”
-And she said that, “In Calcutta, yes, we are indeed starving”, but she comes to the west – she is herself from Yugoslavia – but she comes to the west, and she says, “I see people there who are in a much worse state than we are in Calcutta.
-Although they are nourished, but they are starving, spiritually.”
+She said that, “In Calcutta, yes, we are indeed starving”, but she came to the west – she is herself from Yugoslavia – and she said, “I see people there who are in a much worse state than we are in Calcutta – they are nourished, but they are starving, spiritually.”

 © Trevor Leggett